 With sky-high monthly payments, this loan is best for high-income earners and investors.

 A five-year mortgage is the shortest loan on offer.
-The interest rates are incredibly low, but you’ll pay thousands of dollars more each month.
-If you can afford the payments, it’s an attractive option.
+The interest rates are incredibly low, but you’ll pay much more each month than you would if you had a longer term.
+If you can afford the payments, it could be an attractive option.

 How does a 5-year mortgage rate compare to 15- and 30-year mortgages?

-A five-year mortgage is paid off in only five years — significantly quicker than a traditional 30-year mortgage.
+A five-year mortgage is paid off in only five years.
 This term is unpopular among homebuyers because of the high monthly payments, making it rare for lenders to offer it.

-The best thing about a five-year mortgage is the low-interest rates, which are locked in for the life of the loan.
-Lenders are in the industry of risk calculation.
-In their minds, a borrower is less likely to default on a five-year loan than a 20- or 30-year loan.
+The most advantageous aspect of a five-year mortgage is the low, fixed interest rate.
+In a lender’s mind, a borrower is less likely to default on a five-year loan than a 20- or 30-year loan.
 That’s because borrowers need to meet strict eligibility requirements and be in an excellent financial situation to score a five-year mortgage in the first place.

-The rate you’ll pay is hinged on a range of factors, such as your credit score, income, down payment, and the purchase price of the home.
-Since five-year mortgages are so rare, lenders don’t advertise their rates — but you can expect to earn an interest rate that’s between 1 and 1.5 points lower than that of a longer loan — 15, 20 or 30 years.
-When you do the math, this means that you’ll save thousands in interest over the life of the loan.
+The rate you’ll pay hinges on several factors, such as your credit score, income, down payment and the purchase price of the home.
+Since five-year mortgages are so rare, lenders don’t advertise their rates — but you can expect them to be between 1 and 1.5 points lower than that of a longer loan.

-This is actually a 30-year mortgage with a fixed rate for the first five years.
-After that, the interest rate can change once each year for the rest of the loan period.
+A 5/1 ARM is actually a 30-year mortgage with a fixed rate for the first five years.
+After that, the interest rate can change each year for the rest of the loan period.
 As a result, you lose the predictability that comes with steady monthly payments — yours may change to match market conditions.